aslamhossain43/Java-Design-Patterns/README.md

 Example: The Wrapper classes use factory pattern like -- Integer intVal = Integer.valueOf(doubleValue);

 2. Abstract Factory – It is also called a factory of factories.
-Example: Factories creation to access data from two different data sources.
-Assume your application supports different data stores. (e.g. a SQL Database and an XML file).
+Example: Factories creation to access data from different data sources.
+Assume your application supports different data stores. (e.g. a SQL Database and an XML file, Text file).

 3. Builder – Construct a complex object from simple objects using step-by-step approach.
 Example: When object can't be created in single step like  Locale locale = new Builder().setLanguage("sr").setScript("Latn").setRegion("RS").build();